leandernikolaus/dat310exam/konte2019/README.md

-This repository contains the starter code and solution for the 2019 Exam in web programming (DAT310) at the University of Stavanger.
+This repository contains the starter code and solution for the 2019 retake exam in web programming (DAT310) at the University of Stavanger.

 The exercises are in [Assignment.pdf](Assignments.pdf)